APPENDAGE (2023) Reviews of body horror soon on Hulu

 ‘Embrace your inner demons’

-Appendage is a 2023 American horror film directed and co-produced by Anna Zlokovic – making her feature film directorial debut- based on her 2021 short of the same name (watch below).
+Appendage is a 2023 American horror film directed and co-produced by Anna Zlokovic – making her film directorial debut- based on her 2021 short of the same name (watch below).
 Also produced by Emma Buerklin, Alex Familian and Hadley Robinson.
 Executive produced by David Brooks, Jenna Cavelle and Arbi Pedrossian.

 The 20th Digital Studio production stars Hadley Robinson, Emily Hampshire, Deborah Rennard, Kausar Mohammed, Brandon Mychal Smith, Pat Dortch, Annie Pisapia, Carrie Stauber, Adam Butterfield, Daniel Chioco, Craig Kolkebeck and Ashley Rose Folino.